Signs Crawl Space Drainage Needs Repair

 Temporary Fixes Stop Producing Results

 One of the earliest repair-readiness indicators is when previously effective solutions stop working.
-For example, extending downspouts or redirecting surface water may reduce moisture temporarily, but water eventually returns.
+For example, downspout extensions, grading corrections, or small surface-water adjustments may reduce moisture for a while, but the same crawl space areas eventually get wet again.

 Recurring Moisture Appears in the Same Locations